usagi123/SADI-mockQ2/README.md

            Click On Body Tab, choose Raw - JSON (application/json) - Authorization - Type: No Auth.

-           Syntax to Insert Data (Replace with correct ones):
+           Syntax to Insert Data (Replace with correct ones) ( MAKE SURE THAT YOU HAVE CORRECT ID FOR BOTH APPLICANT AND APPLICATION )
                         {
                             "id":1,
                             "address": "123 To Hien Thanh",